Skip to main content

 Configure authorization in your provider

 To implement the access control system we described earlier, you'll need to configure your authorization server to support the required scopes.
-Here's how to do it with different providers:

 1. Sign in to Logto Console (or your self-hosted Logto Console)